shonfeder/shonfeder_net/md/home.md

 <div id="bio">

-I study philosophy and programming.
+I study philosophy and computer programming.

 I am concerned for the wellbeing of the disadvantaged and for humanity's future.